Photo by Florian Muharremi/Shutterstock

 As of August 1, Rwanda has been open to American travelers.
-Anyone arriving in the country must present a negative COVID-19 test, “taken within 72 hours of arriving in Rwanda,” and must undergo a second COVID test upon arrival, with “results delivered within 8-24 hours during which time they will remain in designated hotels at their own cost.”
-Read more about Rwanda’s rules for entry.
+Anyone arriving in the country must present a negative COVID-19 test “taken within 120 hours of departure,” and must undergo a second COVID test upon arrival, with “results delivered after 24 hours during which time they [travelers] will remain in designated hotels at their own cost.”

 Visitors arriving from the United States must complete a self health declaration form online.
-All travelers arriving from outside the Caribbean will also need to provide proof of a negative COVID-19 PCR test taken within 72 hours of departure, except for children ages 10 and under.
-Read more about the travel entry requirements to St. Maarten/St. Martin.
+All travelers arriving from outside the Caribbean will also need to provide proof of a negative COVID-19 PCR test taken within five days of arrival, except for children ages ten and under.

-Tanzania lifted all entry requirements on June 1, and travelers are required to fill out a Health Surveillance Form to submit to Port Authority officials.
+Travelers to Tanzania are required to fill out a Health Surveillance Form to submit to Port Authority officials.
 All visitors can expect “intensive” screening, according to the government.
-Read more about Tanzania’s travel guidelines.

-On July 7, Dubai began welcoming back foreign travelers.
 Travelers must take a COVID-19 test within 96 hours of their flight and show their airline a negative result, or they will be tested on arrival and required to isolate while awaiting the results.
-Read more about Dubai’s guidelines for travel.

 This article was originally published in August.
 It has been updated with new information.